humanexponent/interviews/front-end/README.md

 ## Setup and submission

-Please create a private Github repository and add us as collaborators (work@humanexponent.com) once you're ready.
+Please create a private Github repository and add us as collaborators (work@humanexponent.com) once you're ready to share.
 If you encounter any issues with the submission please email us.

 ## Screens